karan-ksrk/epicycledrawing/README.md

 # Epicycle Drawing
 Epicycle drawing collections
 # Contribution
-contribute by adding svg or by change animation
+contribute by adding svg or by changing animation